-Heuristics are really powerful and a great way to fill in gaps of coverage for a model.
+Heuristics are a powerful way to fill in gaps of coverage for a model.
 We recommend feeding data into Jaxon and seeing how the trained model performs.
 Maybe it’s good enough without any further human time.
 Likely, heuristics can give lift to areas where the classical and neural models are performing subpar.

-Another lever to pull in Jaxon is synthetically labeled data vetting.
+You can also use Jaxon to vet synthetically labeled data.
 Using a small amount of pre-labeled examples, Jaxon bootstraps an ensemble that serves as a labeler.
 From there, users label their raw (unlabeled) examples.
 The cycle continues as a new dataset in Jaxon and, through a vetting portal, users review the labels and either agree or disagree with the label.
 Simple as that.
-We recommend sampling 500 examples (regardless of corpus size), which typically takes a couple hours to vet.
+Going forward, we recommend sampling 500 examples (regardless of corpus size), which typically takes a couple hours to vet.

-Using vetted labeled examples (what we call gold) for training, testing, and calibrating is key for hitting high F1 scores with minimal human time.
-It’s especially handy for noisy data (which, let’s be honest, is the norm, especially with natural language data sources).
+Vetted labeled examples (what we call gold) for training, testing, and calibrating are key for hitting high F1 scores with minimal human time.
+They also prove useful for noisy data (which, let’s be honest, is the norm, especially with natural language data sources).
 This gold amplifies human knowledge and drastically reduces the need to manually label tons of examples.

 Look at this before and after for a model we recently helped create: